Version: 1.0.0

 Execution Table

-The following table details the execution of ServerRpc
+The following table details the execution of ServerRpc and ClientRpc functions:

-Function | Server | Client | Host (Server+Client) |
+| Function | Server | Client | Host (Server+Client) |

-ServerRpc Send | |||
+| ServerRpc Send | |||

-ServerRpc Execute | |||
+| ServerRpc Execute | |||

-ClientRpc Send | |||
+| ClientRpc Send | |||

-ClientRpc Execute |
+| ClientRpc Execute |

 An RPC function typically doesn't execute its body immediately since the function call is a stand-in for a network transmission.
 Since the host is both a client and a server, local RPCs targeting the host-server or host-client are invoked immediately.
 As such, avoid nesting RPCs when running in host mode as a ServerRpc method that invokes a ClientRpc method that invokes the same ServerRpc method (and repeat...) can cause a stack overflow.

-Structure of a typical ServerRpc
+Structure of a typical ServerRpc:

 [ServerRpc]